akmroyal/user-handler-fullstack-project/README.md

 **Profile Picture Upload** : Allow users to upload profile pictures when creating accounts.

-**Improve UI** : Enhance the overall UI/UX using more advanced styling libraries or custom components.
+**Improve UI** : Enhance three overall UI/UX using more advanced styling libraries or custom components.
 Contribution Guidelines
 Feel free to contribute to this project by creating pull requests or submitting issues.